mooffie/mc/src/lua/doc/guide/60-standalone.md

 ## Example

-Put the following in a file named "lsetc":
+Put the following in a file named "listetc":

     #!/usr/bin/env mcscript